Ricoh fi-8170 Driver, Scanner Not Detected, PaperStream Capture Errors, and Scan Line Issues

 What was tried: Cleaning attempts with compressed air and extensive changes to scan settings did not change the behavior.

-What this turned out to be: A feed mechanism behavior rather than a driver or image-processing issue.
+What this turned out to be: A feed mechanism issue causing scan line artifact, not a driver or image-processing problem.

 Where this sometimes ended: Enabling a low-speed feed mode altered how items passed through the scanner and stopped the marking behavior.